mikedolan03/myhealthtarget/README.md

 API
 ------------
 Symptom Hacker interacts with a seperate API built in Node.js using MongoDB.
-The API allows the Reach clientside app to send queries requesting the user's food and symptom data.
+The API allows the React client-side app to send queries requesting the user's food and symptom data.
 The API also takes user input and stores user data in the database.

 API Repo: https://github.com/mikedolan03/myhealthtargetapi